Fundraiser for abandoned dog found with mouth ziptied shut in St. Paul brings in $17K

 Riptide is expected to make a full recovery, said Melissa Tedrowe with the Humane Society of the United States.

-During economic downturns and times of rising unemployment such as that brought on by the COVID-19 pandemic, the Humane Society sees an increase in cases in which people abandon pets when they lose their job, Tedrowe said.
+During economic downturns and times of rising unemployment such as that brought on by the COVID-19 pandemic, the Humane Society sees an increase in pets abandoned by owners who have lost their jobs, Tedrowe said.

-But Riptide’s case goes far beyond somebody making a choice to buy groceries or provide for a dog.
+But Riptide's case goes far beyond somebody making a choice between buying groceries or providing for a dog.

 "This was deliberate cruelty," Tedrowe said.
 "This had a level of intentional maliciousness."

+But she said it will be difficult to find those responsible for Riptide's abusive treatment.
+The dog had no tags, chip or other clues that might identify the owner.
+Agents have been canvassing the neighborhood where the dog was found, but it's unknown if Riptide is from the area.

+"He's one lucky guy," Donovan said of the dog.
+"He was found, and found by somebody who cared and knew who to call."

-People with information on this case were asked to call St. Paul Animal Control at 651-266-1100.
+She said she hopes the Humane Society's reward will prompt someone to call in the tip that will help solve the case.
+People with information were asked to call St. Paul Animal Control at 651-266-1100.